Zero-shot Hierarchical Plant Segmentation via Foundation Segmentation Models and Text-to-image Attention: Introduction

 \section{Introduction}

 Computer vision is essential in image-based plant phenotyping, which extracts plants' traits from images for applications in plant sciences and agriculture.
 In particular, instance segmentation of leaves and plants is actively utilized for capturing important phenotypic attributes such as plant count, area, and morphology.
-To this end, the joint segmentation of leaves and plant individuals is studied as \emph{hierarchical segmentation}~\cite{weylerJointPlantLeaf2022, weylerBaseline, HAPT}, where most existing methods rely on annotated training datasets, which are often species- or even environment-specific and thus limit the practical usefulness due to the required human labor.
+To this end, the joint segmentation of leaves and plant individuals is studied as \emph{hierarchical segmentation}~\cite{weylerJointPlantLeaf2022, weylerBaseline, HAPT}.
+Most existing methods rely on annotated training datasets, which are often species- or environment-specific.
+Thus, their practical usefulness is limited due to the required human labor.

 \textit{Zero-shot} segmentation models, such as the Segment Anything Model (SAM)~\cite{SAM}, offer a promising alternative by eliminating the need for domain-specific training.
 In agricultural applications, SAM and its variants have been actively utilized to segment \emph{leaf} instances (\eg, Leaf-only SAM~\cite{LSAM}), where several heuristics of plant leaves are introduced for accurate segmentation.
 However, a straightforward application of zero-shot segmentation models is not reasonable for segmenting \emph{plant individuals}, where their leaves have complex overlaps and mutual occlusions between individuals, as shown in \fref{fig:result_sample}(b).